 When I'm making references to "people" I seem to know a lot about but you don't, the chances are fairly good, I'm talking about my characters or characters of others in one of the PBeM RPGs I participate in or run.

 The biggest of these is Apocalypse Later.
-I run it with Devarin and two other dear friends.
+Also, there's Ethera.
 I invite you to poke around if you're curious.
-Mostly I state this because it might help you comprehend a smidge of my personal insanity.

 Welcome to the dream.